by Kate Savage

-But when you spend enough time on the river, you learn that awe can go the other direction as well.
-Come down to the river, like Annie says, and the whole world sparks and flames.
+But when you spend enough time on the river, you learn that we can go the other direction as well.
+Come down to the river, as Annie says, and the whole world sparks and flames.
 Just try to turn your eyes from the spectacular.
 Hunt down the “un”-spectacular.
 Maybe walk a few steps onto the shore and look down on dry desert dirt.
 What’s awe-inspiring here?

 Here’s the wonder: that dirt is breathing.